openplans/openblock-old/docs/custom.rst

     $ cd src
     $ paster create -t openblock myblock

+TODO: document what to do with ``manage.py startproject|startapp`` for people that don't want paster. also, not sure we want to maintain that paster template.

 After answering a few questions, this will create a bare-bones project in the folder you specified.
 Next, install the project into your environment::